It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 Instead of guessing what sounds cool or trying to figure out which jobs are “better,” the easiest way to decide is to look at your existing strengths and interests, and see how they align with common roles:

-We’ve covered all the different roles and who they best fit before in this guide here.
-But let’s give you a mile high overview so you can have a rough idea.
+We’ve covered all the different roles and who they best fit before in this guide here, but let’s give you a mile high overview so you can have a rough idea.

 It’s one of the most direct ways to build a tech career, and it doesn’t require you to be a math genius or have years of experience.
 Think of it like building Lego with logic, in that you're piecing together ideas to make apps, websites, tools, and automation's work.